LalitDhane/Merchandize-frontend/README.md

 ## Contribute

-If you wanna contribute with this project, just fork it, create a new branch with your modification and submit a pull request.
+If you wanna contribute to this project, just fork it, create a new branch with your modification, and submit a pull request.